SumoLogic/sumologic-documentation/docs/reuse/apps/app-update.md

         1. Click **Next**.
 You will be redirected to the **Preview & Done** section.

 Your upgraded app will be installed in the **Installed Apps** folder and dashboard panels will start to fill automatically.

-Each panel slowly fills with data matching the time range query and received since the panel was created.
-Results will not immediately be available, updating with full graphs and charts over time.